 Lastly, the court stated that the employment agreement between Paolino and Mace did not alter his right to recover.
 Mace argued that Paolino was not entitled to recover because the counterclaims did not arise “by reason of the fact” that Paulino was CEO and Chairman of Mace, but rather out of his employment agreement.
 Plaintiff needed only to show the existence of a "nexus or casual connection between a claim and [the officer's] official capacity."
 The court concluded that the counterclaims broadly asserted that Paolino breached his fiduciary obligations and contractual, statutory, and common law duties owed to Mace.
 Thus, the counterclaims implicated his duties as an officer and director.

 Additionally, the requisite connection was established “if the corporate powers were used or necessary for the commission of the alleged misconduct.”
 Under this test, a claim against a director or officer for matters that related to a corporation would fall within Section 145, even if the individual was a party to an employment agreement.
 The court further stated that in order for the corporation to avoid advancements, the claim must involve a specific and limited contractual obligation without any nexus or casual connection to official duties.

-The primary materials in this case can be found at the DU Corporate Governance Web Site.
+The primary materials for this post are available on the DU Corporate Governance website.